Path Checking for MTL and TPTL over Data Words: Background from Complexity Theory

-A couple of times we will mention the class $\mathsf{AC}^1(\mathsf{LogDCFL})$.
-We will not work with this class but want to give a definition for completeness.
-The class $\mathsf{LogDCFL}$ is the class of all languages that are logspace reducible to a deterministic context-free language.
-Then $\mathsf{AC}^1(\mathsf{LogDCFL})$ is the class of all problems that can be solved by a logspace-uniform circuit family of polynomial size and logarithmic depth, where in addition to ordinary boolean gates (NOT, AND, OR) also oracle gates for problems from $\mathsf{LogDCFL}$ can be used.
+A couple of times we will mention the complexity class $\textup{AC}^1(\textup{LogDCFL})$.
+For completeness, we present the definition: the class $\textup{LogDCFL}$ is the class of all languages that are logspace reducible to a deterministic context-free language.
+Then $\textup{AC}^1(\textup{LogDCFL})$ is the class of all problems that can be solved by a logspace-uniform circuit family of polynomial size and logarithmic depth, where in addition to ordinary Boolean gates (NOT, AND, OR) also oracle gates for problems from $\textup{LogDCFL}$ can be used.
 More details can be found in \cite{DBLP:conf/icalp/KuhtzF09}.
-The class $\mathsf{AC}^1(\mathsf{LogDCFL})$ belongs to $\mync$ (the class of all problems that can be solved on a PRAM in polylogarithmic time with polynomially many processors), which, in turn, is contained in $\ptime$.
+The class $\textup{AC}^1(\textup{LogDCFL})$ belongs to $\mync$ (the class of all problems that can be solved on a parallel random-access machine (PRAM) in polylogarithmic time with polynomially many processors), which, in turn, is contained in $\ptime$.